-Projects are initiated for several different reasons.
-Creating a new product, legal requirements, customer requests, and many other reasons can be the reason for initiating projects.
+Projects are initiated for many different reasons.
+Creating a new product, legal requirements, customer requests, and technological advancements, just to name a few.
 No matter what the reason is, project management success is crucial for an organization to survive in the market.
-Because project management ensures completing projects on-time and on-budget.
-Any organization with several project schedule delays or project cost overruns can’t compete in the market.
+Applying best project management practices ensures completing projects on time and on budget.
+Any organization with projects plagued with project schedule delays or project cost overruns can’t compete in the market.
 Therefore, watching out for the signs of poor project management and taking proactive and reactive measures is critical.

-Project management is completing a project scope on a determined time and budget with certain quality expectations.
-There are several approaches, methodologies, tools, and techniques used by the Project Management Office departments of the organizations.
-However, these approaches, processes, or tools may not prevent poor project management and executives of the organizations should look for the signs of poor project management and heal the pain points immediately.
+Project management is completing a project scope within a predetermined time period, set budget, and with certain quality expectations.
+There are several approaches, methodologies, tools, and techniques used by the Project Management Office department in organizations.
+However, these approaches, processes, or tools may not prevent poor project management and executives of the organizations should look for the signs of poor project management and address the pain points immediately.

 The common signs of poor project management are: